 One (not immediately obvious) question that the Solo for Clarinet raises to performers is what kind of clarinet to play it on.
 In the US in the mid-50s, there were clarinets with two different keywork systems in use: the ‘simple’, or Albert system, and the ‘modern’, Boehm system, which is in common use in the US and UK today.
 Simple system clarinets were particularly popular among jazz clarinettists at the turn of the twentieth century in the US but continued to be used throughout the first half of the twentieth century (see Check Reeves, 2000; Tyle, 2000).
 If Albert Kaufman, the clarinettist for whom Cage wrote the part, was a jazz or Broadway musician like some of the other members of the orchestra, it is possible that he would have played on a simple system clarinet.
 In addition, several of the techniques (discussed below) suggest that they were written to be performed on a simple system clarinet.

 The side key instruction is used in around a fifth of the notes in the whole of the Solo for Clarinet.
 Cage writes: ‘A dotted line associated with a tone accompanied by any or all of the numbers, 1, 2, 3, means depress ½ way of side right hand keys.
 These may be numbered by the player’.
 This raises several questions: first, the Boehm system clarinet has four right-hand side keys and the simple system has three.
 While it is possible that the player was expected to choose any three of the four keys (and this was the approach taken by several of the clarinettists interviewed for this project), the half-depression of the key is more curious.
 Second, on the Boehm system, the side keys are not designed to be depressed half way: the mechanism only really works in a binary, open or closed position.
 Depressing the key halfway is possible, but difficult to execute consistently, and it results in an unstable, liminal sound.
 Again, it is possible that this is the desired outcome or that a greater variety of sounds are possible on the Boehm system with practice, but the side keys on the simple system are depressible half way.
 Third, the side keys on the simple system are positioned slightly lower down on the instrument, making them easier to reach with the right hand while playing other notes.
 What’s more, they are configured in a way that the player can depress one, two, or all three keys together with greater ease.
 It is not possible to be certain, but when considered together, these factors certainly point towards the simple system clarinet as a more obvious choice of instrument.
 This isn’t to say that the Solo for Clarinet couldn’t be performed on a Boehm system clarinet, but that it is an interesting possibility to consider if the player has access to a simple system instrument.
-Wright discusses the side keys here. (link to video: 00:05)
+Wright discusses the side keys in interview.

 In addition to the use of different sized noteheads, which are indicative of either dynamics or durations of a sound, or both, the majority of sounds have dynamics assigned to them.
 Unlike the other woodwind and brass parts, the Solo for Clarinet is biased towards diminuendos and combinations of dynamics, these latter being a ‘combination of two or more’ crescendos and diminuendos.
 The player is free to choose the ‘intensity and duration’ of these, and the overriding character, then, is one of change and improvisation with respect to dynamics throughout the Solo.